marijnh/Eloquent-JavaScript/16_game.md

 interactions between the elements.
 When the player hits a wall or floor, they should not simply move through it.
 The game must notice when a given motion causes an object to hit another object and respond accordingly.
 For walls, the motion must be stopped.
-For coins, the coin must be collected, and so on.
+When hitting a coin, it be collected.
+When touching lava, the game should be lost.

 Solving this for the general case is a big task.
 You can find libraries, usually called _((physics engine))s_, that simulate